anfelo/anfelo/README.md

 ### Hi there! 👋
-Hi, I'm an electronics engineer that got in love with Web development.
-I love the beauty of great design and the power of the web.
-Today I spend my free time exploring new projects like Solid.js, Svelte and Tauri.
-Also, currently learning Rust 🦀🫶 and I'm loving it!
+Hi, I'm an electronics engineer that got in love with software development.
+I still love to tinker around with hardware, but I don't do it as often as I would love to.
+I love silent mornings with coffee and the sound of my keyboard.

 I love to nerd 🤓 about coffee, read books and travel around the world 🌎.